TheRenegadeCoder/SnakeMD/README.md

 pip install snakemd
 ```

 In the remainder of this document, we'll show you all of the things this library can do.
-For more information, check out the official documentation [here](https://snakemd.therenegadecoder.com).
+For more information, check out the official documentation [here](https://snakemd.io).

 ## Table of Contents

-Below you'll find the table of contents, but these can also be generated programatically for every Markdown document.
-As of v0.8.0, you can also specify which types of headings are included in the table of contents.
+Below you'll find the table of contents, but these can also be generated programatically for every Markdown document as follows:

 ```py
 def _table_of_contents(doc: Document):